This Is Us.

 This is my son, Shadow.
 Well, we now call him Schnitzel more than Shadow, but I guess we can’t change his passport now.
 He is a Labradoodle from Kentucky but he doesn’t look very doodley at all.
 Chris surprised me with Shadow for Christmas in 2015 and I had no idea how much this little man would change our lives.
 I couldn’t imagine a life without this guy by my side – making me get off the couch to go for walks, sharing dinner plates, the best spoon cuddles and so many freakin’ baths because he always takes the muddy path.
 ANY site or form of water – in a hose, in a pool, an ocean or any stinky dirty pond, he goes wild (he is LOVING his new life in Stavanger being on the ocean).
 Fun fact, his birthday is on Halloween, making that day even more of a favorite in our household.
-He is so well behaved and growing grey hair already, that we think he is an old man in a three-year-old’s body.
+He is so well behaved and growing grey hair already, that we think he is an old man in a four-year-old’s body.
 He won’t even play with dogs he’s never met before at the dog park.
 Like my grandpa likes to say, “I’m 85 years old, if I want to do something, I’ll do it.”